cemiu/k-mers/README.md

 The latter might result in (slightly) more PDBs which can be associated to a Protein.
 The difference is expected to be trivial.

 Place the files in the `uniprotkb` folder without uncompressing them.
 By default, only Swiss-Prot is used.
-To also use TrEMBL, uncomment line 11 in `prepare.sh`.
+To also use TrEMBL, uncomment line 11 in `run.sh`.

 ### Running